My use of Linux in a finance office started when, as a new employee,

 Then I added text about the dates of a month below each

 calendar.
 This is different from the usual way of using a

 calendar, but it worked well.
-I combined this with my SAM menu
+I combined this with my SAM menu system to

 There was another way also that I used Linux laptop (later I

 replaced it with a Linux desktop PC)--together with my SAM menu